DSR-RHIT/me447-visualizing-data/cm/cm109-data-time-dates.md

 variables](https://cran.r-project.org/web/views/TimeSeries.html).
 We
 will generally use class `Date`, but we will sometimes encounter class `POSIXct` ([POSIX](https://en.wikipedia.org/wiki/POSIX) calendar time) and class `ts` (time series).
-Time series are not dates precisely, so they are discussed in a separate tutorial.
+Time-Series objects are not dates precisely, so they are discussed in a separate tutorial.

   - class `Date` are calendar dates as the number of days since the beginning of 1970